Dam evacuees relieved but frustrated as they head home

 CHICO, Calif.
 (AP) — At churches, fairgrounds and other makeshift shelters, thousands of Californians packed what belongings they had into garbage bags and suitcases to return home Tuesday, two days after they were told to flee the threat of massive flooding from a dam’s damaged spillway.

 They expressed relief as authorities lifted an evacuation order for nearly 200,000 residents who live below the nation’s tallest dam.
 Some voiced frustration at how authorities handled the disaster that never happened.
-Most were just happy to be heading home.
+Others said they were playing it safe and staying put for now.
+Many were just happy to be heading home.

 “You don’t appreciate home until it’s taken away from you,” said Oroville resident Margaret Johnston, 69, one of hundreds who had sought shelter at the Neighborhood Church of Chico, northwest of her town.